-This easy 30-minute keto cheeseburger casserole is hearty, filling, and an excellent alternative to a classic cheeseburger.
-You can make it as written and serve it with a side of veggies, or mix in veggies such as cauliflower rice or spinach and turn it into a complete meal.
+This keto cheeseburger casserole is hearty and filling.
+You can make it as written and serve it with a side of veggies, or mix in veggies such as cauliflower rice or spinach.

 Ingredients

 - Onion and garlic.
-Sometimes, when I'm lazy, I sub onion and garlic powders - two teaspoons of each.
-But it's not as good.
+Sometimes, when I'm lazy, I substitute onion and garlic powders - two teaspoons of each.
+But it's not as good!

-- Mustard: I usually like Dijon mustard.
+- Mustard: I usually prefer Dijon mustard.
 But in this recipe, yellow mustard works too.

-- Shredded cheddar: I like to use sharp or extra-sharp cheddar.
-It greatly enhances the flavor of this casserole.
+- Shredded cheddar: I use sharp or extra-sharp cheddar.
+It greatly enhances the casserole's flavor.

 Variations

 The best thing about this recipe is how simple it is to make.
-But if you'd like to experiment a little, here are a few ideas for you:
+But if you'd like to change things up, here are a few ideas:

 - Add crumbled cooked bacon.
 I love the flavor it adds.

-- You can make this recipe with ground chicken or turkey thighs.
+- You can make this recipe with ground chicken or turkey.
 It won't be the same, but it's still good.
-I recommend using ground chicken thighs, not chicken breast, which is too lean.
+I recommend using ground dark meat, as white meat is too lean.

 - Add your favorite spices, even if they're not classic cheeseburger seasonings.
 Smoked paprika and chili powder are excellent in this recipe.
 You can add a teaspoon of each.